ExeClim/Isca/exp/site_specific/bristol_bluepebble/README.md

 (isca_env) $ bash
 ```

 Now everything should be set up and we can try a test run.
-The following should compile and run 12 months of a Held-Suarez test case, at T85 resolution spread over 64 cores.
+The following should compile and run 12 months of a Held-Suarez test case.

 ```{bash}
 (isca_env) $ cd Isca/exp/site-specific/bristol_bluepebble